Azure/azure-arch-enterprise-bi-and-reporting/User Guides/7-Configure Data Ingestion.md

 ## 1. Modify the code provided in the TRI to ingest your data

-The TRI deploys a dedicated VM for data generation, with a Powershell script placed in the VM.
+The TRI deploys a dedicated VM for data generation, with a PowerShell script placed in the VM.
 This script gets called by the Job Manager at a regular cadence (that is configurable).
 You can modify this script as follows;

 Confirm that prerequisites are installed in the VM - Install **AzCopy** - if it is not already present in the VM (see [here](https://azure.microsoft.com/en-us/blog/azcopy-5-1-release/)).